 Arashiyama Bamboo Forest (嵐山竹林)

-I thought I’ll show you the crowds.
+Thought I’ll show you the crowd level.
 There were plenty of people here compared to the afternoon, but being Japan, there was no rowdiness nor noise.

 After leaving the bamboo forest and coming to the main road, I had no idea where Togetsukyo Bridge was actually, the brochure’s paper map rather useless in my hands because I could not orientate my direction.
 I simply followed where the crowds seemed to be strolling towards.
 Along the way, there were little shops selling pretty souvenirs.
 In the distance, I saw what I was looking for.
 The mountains lit up in classy colors for Hanatouro.

-I took a walk up then down this bridge, admiring the foothills and their colors.
-Below the bridge, water was gushing and the wind was strong, I was actually rather terrified (I have a phobia of deep, dark water).
+I took a walk up, crossed the road, then down this bridge, admiring the foothills and their colors.
+Below the bridge, water was gushing and the wind was strong, I was actually rather terrified (I have a phobia for deep, dark bodies of water).
 Quickly stabilized my camera on the bridge, took the photos I needed and scurried off.

 It was pretty much darkness elsewhere but thankfully, with the help of Google Maps, I managed to find the train station to head back to Kyoto Station.